red-data-tools/red_amber/doc/DataFrame.md

 ### `to_wide`

-  Creates a 'wide' (messy) DataFrame from a 'long' DataFrame.
+  Creates a 'wide' (may be messy) DataFrame from a 'long' DataFrame.

   - Option `:name` is the key of the column which will be expanded **to key names**.
     The default value is `:NAME` if it is not specified.